Architectural Photography with the Alpa 12 SWA with 38mm Super-Angulon XL

 22mm lens rise.

-click to view image Digital conversion to black-and-white.
+click to view image Renovation and construction.

 National Museum of the American Indian in early-morning sun